Josue-1303/WebPage/Education.md

 <img src="Grad.jpg" alt="GRAD" style="width:35%; height:auto;">

 I applied immediately after graduation, putting in a great deal of effort, and performed well on the admission exam.
 Driven by hope, I applied for a work permit and moved to Finland even before receiving my results.
-Once I received them, I felt as though I had already won in life, even though it was only the beginning.
+Once I received them, I felt as if I had already won in life, even though it was only the beginning.

 <img src="fly.jpg" alt="FLY" style="width:50%; height:auto;">